delendum-xyz/delendum.xyz/fellow.markdown

 Apply [development fellowship here](/fellowship/development) and [research fellowship here](/fellowship/research).

 ### Goal

-A two-month program to support research and development advancing the frontiers of zero-knowledge.
+A nonprofit two-month program to support research and development advancing the frontiers of zero-knowledge.

 ### Benefit
 **Research**: collaborating with researchers on original, exploratory topics that leads to the creation of new methods and constructions.